 One subscription covers all your devices.

 Image classification — TensorFlow.js on desktop, CoreML on iPhone, TFLite on Android.
-The AI model is bundled with the app.
+The InceptionV3 neural network model is bundled with the app.
 No server calls.

 Text scanning — Local word lists stored on your device.
-Over 2,200 curated terms with full Unicode normalization, homoglyph replacement, leetspeak conversion, and fuzzy matching.
+Over 2,200 curated terms with full Unicode normalization, generating 200,000+ word variants including homoglyphs, leetspeak, and fuzzy matching.
 All processed locally.

-Domain checking — A local bloom filter containing 13 million domains.
+Domain checking — A local bloom filter containing 13 million+ domains from merged community-maintained blocklists.
 O(1) lookup in microseconds.
 No DNS server queries.

 Peace of Mind uses defense-in-depth with 8+ independent protection layers.
 When deployed with the lockdown guide:

-The extension is force-installed via enterprise policy and cannot be removed from Chrome or Edge.
+The extension is force-installed via Chrome enterprise policy and cannot be removed from Chrome or Edge.
 DevTools are completely disabled.
 Incognito mode and guest mode are blocked.
 VPN and proxy download sites are blocked.
 Alternative browser downloads are blocked.
-OS-level file protections prevent tampering with extension files.
-A watchdog service monitors that enforcement stays active.
+Chrome policies and config profiles prevent extension removal.
+Tamper-resistant storage and Chrome policies prevent unauthorized changes.

 Removing one layer does not disable the others.
 Even if someone found a way past the domain blocklist, the image scanner would still catch explicit images.
 Even if they somehow bypassed the image scanner, the text scanner would still detect harmful content.
 The layers work independently.